 It is developed by a group specialized in the study of azulejos, the Az – Rede de Investigação em Azulejo (Azulejo Research Network), in collaboration with the National Azulejo Museum and the company Sistemas do Futuro.

 Portugal is the “land of azulejos”, not only because artistic tilework has been everywhere since the late 15th century, but also because the azulejo is a very important and iconic heritage, rightly considered one of the country’s most distinctive art forms.
 The azulejo is part of our common history and impacts our collective memory of the past, as well as our present and future.
 Az Infinitum aims to study, preserve, promote, and thus activate this collective memory.

 The project was born out of specific research questions, raised by a team of art historians from various institutions, as well as computer engineers and graphic designers, all of whom wished to create a system capable of documenting tile decorations from all periods and styles still found in situ, and to set up a wide-ranging dialogue between concepts like space, time, artistic agents, iconography, techniques, or materials.
 The aim was to generate contextualized readings covering long periods of time, thereby enabling researchers to zoom in and out on a history of more than five centuries, which is by no means linear, but multidimensional (Carvalho 2019).

-Az Infinitum allows for five different ways of entering the system, corresponding to its main areas: 1) in situ; 2) iconography; 3) patterns and frames; 4) authorships; 5) bibliography.
+Az Infinitum allows for different ways of entering the system, through the main menu and the homepage: 1) Azulejo in Architecture (including buildings, spaces and tile coverings); 2) Iconography; 3) Patterns and Frames (with a visual search of images using image region as a search query – VISE); 4) Visual Resources; 5) Authorships; 6) Bibliography; 7) Images.
 Even though the first coordinates all the others, the system’s relational structure enables users to access the data from any entry point.